cadentj/botc/README.md

   - Player names instantly associated with tokens in the grimoire so you don't have to collect tokens.

 To make the in person experience more engaging, I purposely omit actions like voting from the game.

+Roadmap:
+- Support for Sects and Violets, Bad Moon Rising, and more custom scripts.
+- Create a new game without needing to redistribute a code.
+- Townsquare on player devices for more visiblity on what players are dead or not.

+## Credit

+Thank you [Steven Medway](https://x.com/Steve_Medway/) and [The Pandemonium Institute](https://bloodontheclocktower.com/) for such an amazing game!